LabyMod/labymod4-api-wiki/docs/pages/addon/publishing/guidelines.md

 2. Respect the privacy of your users.
     1. Do not use the player's session identifier maliciously.
     2. If creating a connection to a private server, do not store or send any information that is not specifically required.
+    3. Do not send any information to external services/servers that could uniquely identify the player unless the player has explicitly consented or it is essential for a function of the addon.
 3. Only access the users' file system if necessary.
 4. Allow the user & servers to completely disable your addon at any time (see <a href="/pages/addon/features/config/#create-a-basic-configuration" target="_blank">Create a Basic Configuration</a>).
 5. Make sure your addon is compatible and remains so for the foreseeable future.